 This element includes transportation studies that have been prioritized or which may be expected as need originates.
 Study funding is determined according to eligibility for PL funds.
 Special studies may utilize contractual services, according to the approved process designed by the South Dakota Department of Transportation and the City of Rapid City.
-The following potential 2001 studies cover a variety of issues related to the transportation planning process.
+The following potential 2002 studies cover a variety of issues related to the transportation planning process.

-- 1. Complete the Future Land Use Element of the Rapid City Comprehensive Land Use Plan.
-Portions of this plan have been completed in calendar years 1997, 1998, 1999 and 2000. - 2.
-Develop and access plan for the Chapel Valley Neighborhood. - 3.
-Develop a corridor, access and land use study for the Southeast Connector and SD Highway 44 East. - 4.
-Develop a corridor and access plan for Catron Boulevard (the South Truck Route). - 5.
+- 1. Develop a corridor, access and land use study for the Southeast Connector and SD Highway 44 East. - 2.
+Continue the development of the Future Land Use Element of the Rapid City Comprehensive Land Use Plan.
+Portions of this plan have been completed in calendar years 1997,1998, 1999, 2000 and 2001. - 3.
+Develop a corridor and access plan for Catron Boulevard (the South Truck Route). - 4.
+Conduct a corridor study for East North Street from Mall Drive to Cambell Street which focuses on access, level of service and progression, as well as, a traffic analysis for the surrounding street network. - 5.
 Conduct a travel survey for the MPO area for use in the traffic-forecasting model. - 6.
 Update the Transit Development Plan. - 7.
-Develop a plan for purchasing a database with analytical capabilities, and gather data to update the Pavement Management System. - 8.
-An infrastructure and transportation corridor study of the "M" Hill area (that area between Omaha Street and I-90 and between Deadwood Avenue and I-190). - 9.
+Develop an Intelligent Transportation System plan for the MPO area. - 8.
+Investigate the purchase of a pavement management database with analytical capabilities, and gather data to update the Pavement Management System. - 9.
+Develop an access plan for the Chapel Valley Neighborhood. - 10.
+An infrastructure and transportation corridor study of the "M" Hill area (that area between Omaha Street and I-90 and between Deadwood Avenue and I-190). - 11.
 An infrastructure and land use study for the area between the South Truck Route south to Spring Creek Road and between U.S. Highway 16 and S.D.
-Highway 79. - 10.
-A microanalysis of the transportation system serving the Rushmore Mall area. - 11.
-Western Connector Route Study and Environmental Assessment (for the corridor between Sheridan Lake Road and SD Highway 44 West).
+Highway 79. - 12.
+A microanalysis of the transportation system serving the Rushmore Mall area.

+13. Western Connector Route Study and Environmental Assessment (for the corridor between Sheridan Lake Road and SD Highway 44 West).